BSc (Hons) Biomedical Science

 The professional accreditation means that you can apply to work as biomedical scientists/trainee biomedical scientists within the NHS.
 These posts are ONLY open to you if you have an Honours degree in Biomedical Science that has been accredited by the IBMS.

 Many of our graduates have taken the biomedical scientist career path.
 This means after gaining a Specialist Skills Diploma, you could be become a Specialist Biomedical Scientist.
-Ultimately this could lead to a role as a Specialised Consultant.
+Ultimately this can lead to a role as a Specialised Consultant.

 Group of people working in Science Laboratory